 Section 7.9 - Overtime Distribution.
 It is agreed that the nature of overtime work available to employees covered by this Agreement is often of an emergency nature, and may require special skills, qualifications and abilities that may limit the potential assignment of the work.
 The Village will seek to make overtime work opportunities primarily available to the employee in the Public Works Department divisions that are normally assigned to that work who have the necessary skills, qualifications and abilities, these factors being equal, the most senior employees shall be given first opportunity of "on-call" and overtime opportunities.
 Employees are allowed to lower their position for overtime on the call-out list if they choose.
 The Union and the Employer agree to use the labor-management meetings to monitor this section.

-Section 7.10 - Recording of Time: Effective upon signing of the successor collective bargaining agreement, the covered employees will be relieved of their obligation to utilize the electronic time clock to record their hours of work.
-Provided, however, consistent with the
+Section 7.10 - Recording of Time: Effective upon signing of this collective bargaining agreement, the covered employees will utilize the electronic time clock to record their hours of work.